LmanTW/Light-Framework/Documents/02-Get_Started/02-Component_Basics.md

 component.remove()
 ```

-> Removing a Light-Framework component won't remove the element that it's mounted on.
+> Removing a component won't remove the element that it's mounted on.